Before we talk about Bitcoin, let's understand cryptocurrency.

-In bitcoin, unconfirmed transactions have to be validated, encrypted and hashed together to form a block ready to be added to the blockchain.
-To add to that, as mentioned earlier, participating notes in a blockchain network race to perform a highly complex cryptographic calculation to determine the encrypted code or the hash block based on the SHA-256 (secure hash algorithm, 256 bits).
+In Bitcoin, unconfirmed transactions have to be validated, encrypted, and hashed together to form a block ready to be added to the blockchain.
+To add to that, as mentioned earlier, participating nodes in a blockchain network race to perform a highly complex cryptographic calculation to determine the encrypted code or the hash block based on the SHA-256 (secure hash algorithm, 256 bits).

-Since this complex mathematical calculation requires significant work on the participating nodes and consumes tremendous amount of CPU and GPU resources, not to mention electricity there is an incentive to solving this problem.
-The incentive is in the form of new bitcoins that are generated as reward to the winning solution provider.
-Since this is the only way a new bitcoin can be created, it is called mining akin to mining gold and the participating nodes are called miners.
+Since this complex mathematical calculation requires significant work on the participating nodes and consumes a tremendous amount of CPU and GPU resources, not to mention electricity there is an incentive to solving this problem.
+The incentive is in the form of new Bitcoins that are generated as a reward to the winning solution provider.
+Since this is the only way a new Bitcoin can be created, it is called mining akin to mining gold, and the participating nodes are called miners.

 The cost of mining has grown exponentially with time.
-In the early days you could mine bitcoin with a simple laptop in a few hours.
-Today we have reached a point of diminishing returns where you would need a highly specialized appliance (called an ASIC) like an Antminer S9 that consumes over 1300W of electricity and can only mine 0.8 BTC per year (when it’s run non-stop).
+In the early days, you could mine Bitcoin with a simple laptop in a few hours.
+Today we have reached a point of diminishing returns where you would need a highly specialized appliance (called an ASIC) like an Antminer S19 Pro that costs over $5000 and consumes over 3500W of electricity and can only mine 0.4 BTC per year (when it’s run non-stop).

-One of the concerns of bitcoin mining is the impact on energy, and the electricity is consumes.
-In fact it is estimated bitcoin mining consumes as much electricity per year as it takes to power the entire country of Ireland!
+One of the concerns of Bitcoin mining is the impact on energy, and the electricity it consumes.
+It is estimated Bitcoin mining consumes as much electricity per year as it takes to power the entire country of Ireland!

 How Many Bitcoins are Mined in a Day?

-A new block is added to the block chain approximately every 10 minutes, and an incentive of 12.5 BTC is awarded to the miner responsible for the new block.
-As of writing this article there are 1800 new bitcoins added per day, the formula for this calculation is 6x24x12.5 where 6 is the number of times in an hour (60 minutes/10) it takes to mine a new block.
+A new block is added to the blockchain approximately every 10 minutes (144 blocks per day), and an incentive of 6.25 Bitcoin is awarded to the miner responsible for the new block.
+As of writing this article, there are 900 new Bitcoins mined per day, the formula for this calculation is 6x24x6.5 where 6 is the number of times in an hour (60 minutes/10) it takes to mine a new block.

-Also, keep in mind since amount of bitcoins mined depreciates over time (geometric series), the number of bitcoins mined per day will also progressively decline and the cost of mining and effort to mine a bitcoin will also become exponentially difficult.
+Also, keep in mind since the number of Bitcoins mined depreciates over time (geometric series), the number of Bitcoins mined per day will also progressively decline and the cost of mining and effort to mine a Bitcoin will also become exponentially difficult.

 How Many Bitcoins have been Mined To Date?

-As of writing this article, over 17 million bitcoins have been mined so far (in existence) with another 3.8 million bitcoins left to be mined.
-Due to the way bitcoin has been designed, by 2040 the number of new bitcoins created will be exhausted and there will be no more bitcoins left to be mined.
+As of writing this article (April 2021), about 18.7 million Bitcoins have been mined (in existence) with another 2.3 million Bitcoins left to be mined.
+Due to the way Bitcoin has been designed, by 2040 the number of new Bitcoins created will be exhausted and there will be no more Bitcoins left to be mined.

 How Long Does It Take to Mine a Bitcoin?

-Let’s clear the misconception, you don’t mine a bitcoin, but you mine a block of bitcoins.
-As mentioned earlier, the new block of bitcoins are rewarded as incentive to the node that completes the computationally intensive cryptographic puzzle called hash.
-In the early days a simple computer or laptop was enough to mine these blocks, today the process is so time consuming and costly that in some countries the electricity bill alone offsets any chance of profitability.
+Let’s clear the misconception, you don’t mine a Bitcoin, but you mine a block of Bitcoins.
+As mentioned earlier, the new block of Bitcoins is rewarded as an incentive to the node that completes the computationally intensive cryptographic puzzle called a hash.
+In the early days a simple computer or laptop was enough to mine these blocks, today the process is so time-consuming and costly that in some countries the electricity bill alone offsets any chance of profitability.
 Regular computers even with the best GPUs (Graphics Processing Unit) are not just not viable enough.
 However, there is some light at the end of the tunnel.
-If you have specialized equipments tailored for mining called ASICs (application specific integrated circuits), and if you own the best ASIC in the market, like an Antminer S9, you will be profitable.
+If you have specialized equipment tailored for mining called ASICs (application-specific integrated circuits), and if you own the best ASIC in the market you will be profitable.

-Alternatively, you can join a mining pool like a NiceHash and lease out your computational power.
+Alternatively, you can join a mining pool and lease out your computational power.